-This feature allows you to specify whether the signal of the selected drum channel is sent through the EQ (see page 36) (EQ+) or not (EQ-).
-This feature is only available if the value for BUS on the EQ-page is set to "drum".
+This feature allows you to specify whether the signal of the selected drum channel is sent through the EQ (see page 34) (EQ+) or not (EQ-).
+This feature is only available if the value for BUS on the EQ page is set to "drum".

 The BUS signal itself is not affected by the EQ.
-Please check pages 54 and 63 for more information about BUS settings.